A Proven Change Approach to Managing Organizational Change

 Change Management Approach to Managing Organizational Change – Phase 1

-(3) My change management approach during the first phase involves conducting a series of assessments including impact assessments to identify business processes, technology solutions, and organizational groups that will be impacted by the change.
+(3) My change management approach during the first phase involves conducting a series of assessments including change impact assessments to identify business processes, technology solutions, job functions, and organizational groups that will be impacted by the change.

-(4) Based on the results of the series of assessments discussed above, I then develop the end-to-end change management strategic playbook that outlines the strategies that will be used to drive adoption.
+(4) Based on the results of the series of assessments discussed above, I then develop the end-to-end change management strategic playbook that outlines the strategies that will be used to drive adoption for the project or program.

 You can leverage a 4×4 matrix diagram to chart the position of the initiative.
 Where the initiative is positioned on the chart will determine the scale of your change management strategy.

-When implementing your own change management approaches and strategies within an organization, you can leverage the above activities to help increase stakeholder and end-user adoption.
+When implementing your own change management approaches and strategies within an organization, you can leverage the activities and plans presented above, to help increase stakeholder and end-user adoption.

-In addition, if you’ll like to share information on best change approaches that have worked great for you or your organization, click here: Contact Ogbe Airiodion, send me a message about your approach.
+In addition, if you’ll like to share information on best change approaches that have worked great for you or your organization, then please click below and send me a message about your approach.

 Change Management Approaches & Strategies – Phase 2